 That’s the bad news, but the good news is that you are probably not exposed.
 There is a federal estate tax credit or exclusion that exceeds $11 million at the time of this writing.
 This is the amount that can be passed along before the estate tax would kick in.

 The estate tax is potentially applicable on transfers to anyone other than your spouse.
 If you are married to an American citizen, you can transfer unlimited assets to your spouse free of taxation.

-Our offices are in Vermont and New York, and there are state-level estate taxes in these two states that exist apart from the federal tax.
+Our offices are in Vermont and there are state-level estate taxes in this states that exist apart from the federal tax.
 The exclusions are considerably lower than the federal estate tax exclusion, so you could be exposed on the state level even if you are federally exempt.